Why Spiritual Practices?

 If viewed in this way, it may be the case that the art and the culture that followed, were not innovations that only appeared at the point in history where we start finding their physical remnants – but that these were a reflection of a previously internal state who’s increasing evanescence forced us into externalising it physically.
 It may then stand to reason that art is not a sign of progress, but rather – reversion; our attempt to hang onto mental capacities that were dwindling.
 This may also account for our apparently innate need for religion.
 It indicates our ongoing desire for a remembered state of being whose sense of connectivity, wisdom and morality was far more functional than the strangely destructive behaviours we tend towards today.

 After the invention of speech, abstract concepts such as the past and future were now far more tangible than they previously had been.
-Because as we’ve been discussing, our move to the savannah presented us with a novel environment that confounded the set of instincts we had developed in another, we adopted an ongoing practice of study, experiment and conjecture as we catalogued the new items around us, that we then applied to our future plans and behaviour.
+Because the novel environment of the savannah confounded the set of instincts we had developed in the trees, we adopted an ongoing practice of study, experiment and conjecture as we catalogued the new items around us, that we then applied to our future plans and behaviour.

 This is why mindfulness meditation – the concentrated practice of noticing what is around us – may work to soothe our anxiety – because when we fully apply our brains to taking “more snapshots of the environment per second”, that same processing power is simply taken away from our worries, causing them to recede.

-Before language – i.e. before we started creating icons with which we could build our own mental maps of unfamiliar territories, it may have been that we were only presented with concerns when confronting them mentally would be genuinely useful.
+Before language – i.e. before symbolic thinking, it may have been that we were only presented with concerns when confronting them mentally would be genuinely useful.
 Our engagement with abstract concepts would have been largely confined to our desires such as hunger for food or longing for companionship or a mate – and each of these were important to act upon for a human to survive and procreate.
 Therefore it may be that when our brain entertains abstraction now, it still believes the contents of our thoughts are a crucial sign of required action – causing it to hormonally trigger us into pursuing what we’re imagining.
 Since devising our own mental language though, we now think of many concepts of wildly varying importance – and this may account in part for why our emotions are often unhelpful – because they’re fired off by areas of the brain that we’re “manually controlling” – which were previously more functional when locked into “instinctive automation.”